Yash-Bandal/YTunes_Music-Player-v1.0/README.md

 # YTunes - Music Player🎵

-YTunes is a web-based music player inspired by Spotify.
+YTunes is a web-based music player inspired by Spotifyy.
 It allows users to browse playlists, play songs, and control playback with an intuitive interface.

 ## Features